Improved OffsetDateTime and ZonedDateTime Mapping in Hibernate 6

 Take your skills to the next level!

 The Persistence Hub is the place to be for every Java developer.
-It gives you access to all my premium video courses, 2 monthly Q&A calls, monthly coding challenges, a community of like-minded developers, and regular expert sessions.
+It gives you access to all my premium video courses, monthly Java Persistence News, monthly coding problems, and regular expert sessions.

 Working with timestamps with timezone information has always been a struggle.
-Since Java 8 introduced the Date and Time API, the classes OffsetDateTime and ZonedDateTime have become the most obvious and commonly used types to model a timestamp with timezone information.
+Since Java 8 introduced the Date and Time API, OffsetDateTime and ZonedDateTime have become the most obvious and commonly used types to model a timestamp with timezone information.
 And you might expect that choosing one of them should be the only thing you need to do.

-But unfortunately, that isn’t the case if you want to persist this information in a relational database.
-Even though the SQL standard defines the column type TIMESTAMP_WITH_TIMEZONE, only a few databases support it.
-Due to that, the JPA specification doesn’t support OffsetDateTime and ZonedDateTime as attribute types.
-Hibernate 5 supports them by normalizing the timestamp and storing it without timezone information.
-Hibernate 6 improves on this and provides a clear and flexible mapping for these types.
+Unfortunately, that isn’t the case if you want to persist this information in a relational database.
+Even though the SQL standard defines the column type TIMESTAMP_WITH_TIMEZONE, not all databases support it.

 How to define the timezone handling